JohnTrunix/sandbox/datastructures/stack/README.md

 # Stack

-A stack is a linear data structure with a fixed order.
+A `Stack` is a linear data structure with a fixed order.
 Last node pushed to stack is first node popped from stack.

 ```mermaid
 graph TD